pinterest/PINCache/README.md

 # PINCache

-## Fast parallel object cache for iOS and OS X.
+## Fast, non-deadlocking parallel object cache for iOS and OS X.

 [PINCache](PINCache/PINCache.h) is a key/value store designed for persisting temporary objects that are expensive to reproduce, such as downloaded data or the results of slow processing.
 It is comprised of two self-similar stores, one in memory ([PINMemoryCache](PINCache/PINMemoryCache.h)) and one on disk ([PINDiskCache](PINCache/PINDiskCache.h)), all backed by GCD and safe to access from multiple threads simultaneously.
 On iOS, `PINMemoryCache` will clear itself when the app receives a memory warning or goes into the background.
 Objects stored in `PINDiskCache` remain until you trim the cache yourself, either manually or by setting a byte or age limit.